 Operations with significant (positive or negative) impacts on local communities (exclude CSR projects; this has to be business operations) Location Vulnerable groups (if applicable) Does the particular operation have impacts on indigenous people (Y/N)?
 Collective or individual rights that have been identified a particular concern for the community Enhancement measures GSMI, EPSBPI & DBI Sta.
-Barbara, Pangasinan, Cabuyao, Laguna, Cauayan, Isabela, Ligao City, Albay, Mandaue City, Cebu, Bago City, Negros Occidental Not applicable No Local hiring for applicable jobs Health, Education, and Livelihood Projects Constant engagement with communities Sales offices Several Not No Local hiring Health,
+Barbara, Pangasinan, Cabuyao, Laguna, Cauayan, Isabela, Ligao City, Albay, Mandaue City, Cebu, Bago City, Negros Occidental Not applicable No Local hiring for applicable jobs Health, Education, and Livelihood Projects Constant engagement with communities Sales offices Vulnerable sector incl Several locations across the Philippines Not applicable No Local hiring for applicable jobs Health, Education, and Livelihood Projects